BiEchi/Algorithms/MaximumFlow/DinicsAlgorithm/README.md

 ### Difference with the conventional SAPA Algorithm

 The difference between SAPA and Dinic's algorithm is that, **Dinic's Algorithm conducts a DFS search instead of BFS search**, which improves the effeciency of the algorithm by a large factor.
 Consider the BFS search, you will find that after each loop, BFS has to seach from `src` to `sink` to find another augmenting path; but **if you conduct DFS, one loop indicates multiple times of augmentation**.
+However, it has not much differences as SAPA because applying whether DFS or BFS for examination of augmenting paths is just a divergence of different prototypes of the Ford-Fulkerson Method.

+### Essence

+The essence of Dinic's Algorithm is to apply a level graph.
+Typically we construct the level graph with BFS and find the augmenting paths (or understand as *we augment the flow*) with the Ford-Fulkerson method (using either BFS or DFS).

 ### Algorithm Representation